shajra/haskell-hls-nix/README.md

 -   the latest release (0.9.0)
 -   a recent commit from the "master" branch on GitHub.

 To use HLS with a Haskell project, you must have an instance of HLS compiled with the same version of GHC used to compile your project.
-To meet the needs of a broad spectrum of users, we build both versions of HLS listed above against all of the following versions of GHC:
+To meet the needs of different users, we build both versions of HLS listed above against all of the following versions of GHC:

 -   8.6.5
--   8.8.3
 -   8.8.4
--   8.10.2
--   8.10.3
+-   8.10.4

+These versions of GHC match what's [built, tested, and cached by the Haskell.nix project](https://input-output-hk.github.io/haskell.nix/reference/supported-ghc-versions/#supported-ghc-versions).

-[This project's continuous integration (using GitHub Actions)](https://github.com/shajra/nix-haskell-hls/actions) caches all ten of these builds at [Cachix](https://cachix.org/), a service for caching pre-built Nix packages.
+[This project's continuous integration (using GitHub Actions)](https://github.com/shajra/nix-haskell-hls/actions) caches all six of these builds at [Cachix](https://cachix.org/), a service for caching pre-built Nix packages.
 If you don't want to wait for a full local build when first using this project, setting up Cachix is recommended.

 Note that not every commit of the HLS "master" branch is built and cached to Cachix, only versions referenced by the commits of this `nix-haskell-hls` project.
 Upgrading to the latest commit of HLS's "master" is done periodically, but still manually.